-The Section of Pediatric Neurology and Developmental Neuroscience consists of 60 faculty members comprised of pediatric neurologists, developmental pediatricians, neuropsychologists, neurophysiologists, research scientists, and nurse practitioners; the section encompasses an impressive range of knowledge and expertise.
-Total section staff consists of over 130 individuals working together to provide the most compassionate and up-to-date care for children with neurological disorders.
+The Division of Pediatric Neurology and Developmental Neuroscience consists of 60 faculty members comprised of pediatric neurologists, developmental pediatricians, neuropsychologists, neurophysiologists, research scientists, and nurse practitioners; the division encompasses an impressive range of knowledge and expertise.
+Total division staff consists of over 130 individuals working together to provide the most compassionate and up-to-date care for children with neurological disorders.

 With over 20,000 scheduled visits to our neurology clinics each year, providers see patients from across the United States and from around the world with a diverse array of neurological conditions ranging from the common to the very rare.
 Patients are seen in the Blue Bird Circle Clinic for Pediatric Neurology, several sub-specialty neurology clinics and at Texas Children's Health Centers located throughout the greater Houston area.